 Hubby and my Mom always got along, no friction there.
 He is a Texas boy and loved nothing better than a vegetable garden.
 Mom was an Oklahoma girl and thought growing tomatoes was about as happy as one could get.

 So I began to plan for the day when Mom moved in with all her belongings.
-Mom loved Solitaire and my home-based business consisted of many hours of computer-time.
-Hubby and I sat at side by side networked computers, which I thought would suit my plan for Mom and me just fine.
+Mom loved Solitaire and I had a home-based business which consisted of many hours of computer-time.
+Generally, Hubby and I sat side by side on networked computers, which I thought would suit my plan for Mom and me just fine.

-When Mom arrived for a weekend visit, I decided to give my plan for the future of her memory-care a test drive.
+When Mom arrived for her extended weekend visit, I decided to give my plan for her future “memory-care” a test drive.

-Mom smiled at me, then turned to face the computer in front of her.
-Her eyes were as bright and blue as they’d ever been and she was excited to learn something new.
+Mom smiled at me, then turned to face the screen in front of her, colorful cards blinking.
+Her eyes were as bright and blue as they’d ever been and I could see the excitement as she waited for intstructions.
 No sign of aging or the weakness that affected her brain.
-Her hair was still blond (though she’d long forgotten that it had always come from a bottle) and curled gently around her face from a soft perm.
+Her hair was still blond (though she’d long forgotten that it had always come from a bottle) and a fresh perm curled it gently around her face.

 I watched her mouth drop open first, then her eyes widened before she exclaimed, “That’s Solitaire!” with a gentle finger touching the screen.
 “Oh my goodness, maybe I like computers after all,” she was giggling.

 I was thrilled.
 My plan was going to work.
 I knew it would.
-She could play solitaire — and I could work, side by side, without incident.
+She could play solitaire — and I could do my work, side by side, without incident.
 No Nursing Home for MY Mother!
 Her short-term memory was still intact.
-She recognized the faces on those cards if even on a foreign screen.
+She recognized the faces, the cards, the game–even while framed on a foreign screen.

 That had created a slight bolt of contention between us at one time.
 I had begged Mom to buy a computer for years, to stay in touch with her grandchildren and relatives back east, to play card games when she was bored, and to join message boards for the elderly or retired which I knew she would love.
 Especially now, post Alzheimer’s, I thought the computer idea might have helped retain more of her short term memory, the first thing to go when it comes to Alzheimer’s or dementia.